Sebastianhju/Runeterra-5e/Items/Rare Items.md

 - 2500 Gold
 - Wonderous Item

 **Revved**: Whenever you damage an enemy, you also deal lightning damage equal to 1d8 plus your proficiency bonus.
-Once this effect is used, it cannot be used again until 30 seconds pass or if you take lightning damage.
+Once this effect is used, it cannot be used again until 30 seconds pass.
+The cooldown of this item decreases by 12 seconds whenever you deal or take lightning damage.

 ---